aiven/devportal/docs/products/mysql/howto/migrate-db-to-aiven-via-console.rst

 1. While the migration is in progress, you can

    * Let it proceed until completed by selecting **Close window**, which closes the wizard.
 You come back to check the status at any time.

+.. _stop-migration-mysql:

-   * Discontinue the migration by selecting **Cancel migration**, which retains the data already migrated.
-You cannot restart the stopped process and can only start a new migration.
+   * Discontinue the migration by selecting **Stop migration**, which retains the data already migrated.
+For information on how to follow up on a stopped migration process, see :ref:`Start over <start-over-mysql>`.

    .. image:: /images/products/mysql/migration-in-progress-mysql.png
       :width: 700px